fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details><details><summary>

-## 691: Building of the Al-Aqsa mosque.
+## 691: Building of Al-Aqsa Mosque in Jerusalem

 </summary>